MikkelGodsk/improving_visual_classification_using_textual_hints/README.md

 **Obtaining ImageNet:**
 First download ImageNet2012 from the official website.
 Then change the directory in `get_imagenet.py`.
 Then run it to set up ImageNet for first time use with TensorFlow.

+## Permutation test for correlation
+The function is included in the file `permutation test for correlation.py`.
+If run, it will perform unit tests, so use it as an import instead.

 ## Experiments
 ### Similarity correlation experiments
 In order to run the experiment where I measure the correlation between the semantic similarity and the similarity for the ResNet50-based embeddings, run the following in the shell: